19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b)

+0.57 of the difference between the Total Wages and $500.

+(b)

-0.555 of the difference between the Total Wages and $500.
+0.39 of the difference between the Total Wages and $500.

 Exceeding $750